ganbuan/CyberNotebook/README.md

 + **sessions -h** -> list options (e.g. **-C** to run a Meterpreter command, **-K** to terminate all sessions)

 ### Msfvenom
-<i>Msfvenom</i> allows you to access all payloads available in the Metasploit framework, allowing you to create them in many different formats (e.g. PHP, exe, dll, elf) and for many different target systems (e.g. Apple, Windows, Android, Linux)
+*Msfvenom* allows you to access all payloads available in the Metasploit framework, allowing you to create them in many different formats (e.g. PHP, exe, dll, elf) and for many different target systems (e.g. Apple, Windows, Android, Linux)

 **msfvenom -l payloads**: lists all framework payloads